Double layer (surface science): Grahame

 D. C. Grahame modified the Stern model in 1947.
 He proposed that some ionic or uncharged species can penetrate the Stern layer, although the closest approach to the electrode is normally occupied by solvent molecules.
 This could occur if ions lose their solvation shell as they approach the electrode.
 He called ions in direct contact with the electrode "specifically adsorbed ions".
 This model proposed the existence of three regions.
 The inner Helmholtz plane (IHP) passes through the centres of the specifically adsorbed ions.
 The outer Helmholtz plane (OHP) passes through the centres of solvated ions at the distance of their closest approach to the electrode.
 Finally the diffuse layer is the region beyond the OHP.

 Bockris/Devanathan/Müller (BDM)

 In 1963, J. O'M. Bockris, M. A. V. Devanathan and K.Müller proposed the BDM model of the double-layer that included the action of the solvent in the interface.
 They suggested that the attached molecules of the solvent, such as water, would have a fixed alignment to the electrode surface.
 This first layer of solvent molecules displays a strong orientation to the electric field depending on the charge.
 This orientation has great influence on the permittivity of the solvent that varies with field strength.
 The IHP passes through the centers of these molecules.
 Specifically adsorbed, partially solvated ions appear in this layer.
 The solvated ions of the electrolyte are outside the IHP.
 Through the centers of these ions pass the OHP.
 The diffuse layer is the region beyond the OHP.

-This model was invoked for explaining two paradoxical effects.

-The first one is electrokinetics at high ionic strength when charge separation should not exist according to classical EDL model.
-There is an overview of experiments conducted by 5 different groups with 5 different methods reporting observation of electrokinetic phenomena at ionic strength exceeding 1 mol/l.
-The BDM model offers an explanation of these experiments as discussed in the said review.